ajacobhack/lootXploits/README.md

 [-g] Pass IP or domain as argument; performs search for exploits for general version of services.

 [-e] Pass IP or domain as argument; performs search for exploits for especific version of services.
-     Warning: if you don't get a result, try -t only
+     Warning: if you don't get a result, try -g only

 The tool has two main modes:
 - general: The IP or domain of the target is passed as an argument and a search for exploits is performed for the services detected in their general version and name.
 E.g. ftp service